-[Regulation 39 inserted in Gazette 28 Jun 2013 p.
+[Regulation 39 inserted: Gazette 28 Jun 2013 p.
 2953.]

 40. Disclosure authorised or required by law

 (1) The operator is authorised to disclose protected information as authorised or required under a written law, or a law of the Commonwealth, a State or a Territory.